UrbanCCD-UChicago/plenario/README.md

 # Data

-New datasets are actively being added to the plenario API.
-We keep track of them in this [Google Doc](https://docs.google.com/spreadsheet/ccc?key=0Au-2OHnpwhGTdGJzUWJ2SERwVXZLeDU4Y3laWFJvNEE&usp=sharing#gid=0)
+New datasets are actively being added to the Plenario API.
+We keep track of them in this [Google Doc](https://docs.google.com/spreadsheet/ccc?key=0Au-2OHnpwhGTdGJzUWJ2SERwVXZLeDU4Y3laWFJvNEE&usp=sharing#gid=0).

 # Dependencies
 We used the following open source tools: